On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers

 \section{Abstract}

-Solving challenging problems in quantum chemistry is one of the leading promised applications of quantum computers.
+Solving challenging problems in quantum chemistry is one of the most promising applications of quantum computers.
 Within the quantum algorithms proposed for problems in excited state quantum chemistry, subspace-based quantum algorithms, including quantum subspace expansion (QSE), quantum equation of motion (qEOM) and quantum self-consistent equation-of-motion (q-sc-EOM), are promising for pre-fault-tolerant quantum devices.
 The working equation of QSE and qEOM requires solving a generalized eigenvalue equation with associated matrix elements measured on a quantum computer.
-Our quantitative analysis of the QSE method shows that the errors in eigenvalues increase drastically with an increase in the condition number of the overlap matrix when a generalized eigenvalue equation is solved in the presence of statistical sampling errors.
-This makes such methods unstable to errors that are unavoidable when using quantum computers.
-Further, at very high condition numbers of overlap matrix, the QSE's working equation could not be solved without any additional steps in the presence of sampling errors as it becomes ill-conditioned.
+Our careful analytical and numerical analysis of the standard and generalized eigenvalue problems, especially in the context of excited-state methods, shows that the errors in eigenvalues magnify drastically with an increase in the condition number of the overlap matrix when a generalized eigenvalue equation is solved in the presence of statistical sampling errors.
+This makes methods such as QSE unstable to errors that are unavoidable when using quantum computers.
+Further, at very high condition numbers of the overlap matrix, the QSE's working equation could not be solved without any additional steps in the presence of sampling errors, as it becomes ill-conditioned.
 It was possible to use the thresholding technique in this case to solve the equation, but the solutions achieved had missing excited states, which may be a problem for future chemical studies.
-We also show that excited state methods that have an eigenvalue equation as the working equation, such as q-sc-EOM, do not have such problems and could be suitable candidates for excited-state quantum chemistry calculations using quantum computers.
+We also show that excited-state methods that have an eigenvalue equation as the working equation, such as q-sc-EOM, do not have the problems associated with the condition number and could be generally more stable to errors, and therefore, more suitable candidates for excited-state quantum chemistry calculations using quantum computers.